stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 something, the PR has some different code than the one we’re going to check here, since the maintainer decided to do some renaming and changed the original PR’s code, you can check the changes [here][maintainer-PR].
-Also, she added something extra to the boundaries that we had in mind at first and now we can get the days that belong to a period and the period length.
+Also, some extra features were added, now we can get the days that belong to a period (`periodAllDays`) and the period's length (`periodLength`).

 First of all we started defining the new type class `DayPeriod`: